suchak1/intravideo_search/README.md

 2. Enter a search term (or list of search terms delimited by commas - whitespace doesn't matter).

 3. Adjust the settings if necessary.
-A higher confidence level will likely result in not only less false positives but also less clips.
-A lower poll rate with likely result in not only more precise clip lengths and classification but also longer Job run time.
+    - A high confidence level will likely result in less false positives but also less clips.
+A low confidence level will likely result in more false positives but also more clips.
+    - A low poll rate with likely result in more precise clip lengths and classification but also longer Job run time.
+A high poll rate will likely result in less precise clip lengths and classifications but also shorter Job run time.

+4. To enable multiprocessing (CPU intensive concurrency), enable the multiprocessing checkmark.
+This is an experimental feature that will drastically speed up the Job but also eat up CPU resources.

+5. Press `Start Job` to start a Job with the specified settings and inputs (video and search terms).
+You can cancel at any time as the `Start` button will automatically become a `Cancel` button.

+6. When the Job completes, the Log will output whether any relevant clips where found and how many.
+These clips will be saved in the source video's original filepath.

+***Extra:***
+7. Press `Choose Caption` to choose a video clip to caption.
+This action is available even while a Job is running.

+## Result

 ![GUI](pics/gui_v2_working.PNG)

 We have also included a Jupyter notebook, so you can part of the backend dynamically.